jorgemk85/OneData/README.md

 ## Configuration

-Now that you have the library installed in your project, you need to set up your .config configuration file (if you are using .Net Framework) or your .json configuration file (if you are using .Net Core or .Net Standard).
+Now that you have OneData installed in your project, you need to set up your .config configuration file (if you are using .Net Framework) or your .json configuration file (if you are using .Net Core or .Net Standard).
 [Should I use .Net Standard?](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)

 ### .Net Framework 4.6.1 and Later
-In case you don't have a ConnectionString section inside your configuration file, please add it (don't include the placeholders <>):
+In case you don't have the connectionStrings section inside your configuration file, please add it (don't include the placeholders <>):
 ```xml
   <connectionStrings>
     <add name="<your connection name>" connectionString="server=<your server ip / hostname>;Uid=<db username>;Pwd=<db password>;persistsecurityinfo=True;database=<your database name>;SslMode=none;AllowUserVariables=True;CheckParameters=False" />